Causes

 Main causes of ovarian cancer

 Anyone with ovaries can get ovarian cancer.
-This includes women, trans men, non-binary people and intersex people with ovaries.

 You may have a higher chance of getting ovarian cancer if you: